Apochromatic (APO) Lenses in Binoculars

 When light passes through a simple single lens, the distance behind the lens at which each of the individual wavelengths of light comes into perfect focus varies.
 This dispersion of white light along the optical axis causes chromatic and spherical aberrations which result in you seeing soft overall images and color fringing along the edges of high-contrasting objects.

-To help minimise this problem of colour dispersion and spherical aberration, designers combine a number of lenses which have different optical properties and focal lengths to form a single multi-element lens, or otherwise known as a compound lens.
+To help minimise this problem of color dispersion and spherical aberration, designers combine a number of lenses which have different optical properties and focal lengths to form a single multi-element lens, or otherwise known as a compound lens.

 If a compound lens is able to bring two wavelengths of light into focus in the same plane reducing these aberrations, the lens is know as an achromatic lens.